Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

 \subsection{Model description}

 \paragraph{The dynamics without vaccination.} We consider the spread of a disease in a closed population of fixed size $N$, started at some reference time $t=0$ at which the state of the epidemic is known.
-Each individual in the population is characterized by two random quantities that change through time: its infectiousness, giving the rate at which it transmits the disease, and its susceptibility, corresponding to the probability that it gets re-infected upon contact with an infected individual.
+Each individual in the population is characterized by two random quantities that change through time: its infectiousness, giving the rate at which it transmits the disease, and its susceptibility, corresponding to the probability that it gets reinfected upon contact with an infected individual.
 Individuals are labeled by $i\in\{1, \dots, N\}$, and the infectiousness of individual $i$ at time $t$ is denoted by $\lambda^N_i(t)$ while its susceptibility is denoted by $\sigma^N_i(t)$.
 We start by describing the dynamics of the epidemic in the absence of vaccination, and then indicate how vaccines are included to the model.
 The typical evolution of the susceptibility and infectiousness of an individual is represented in Figure~\ref{fig:individualTraj}.

 Consider a focal individual $i$.
 In the absence of vaccination, it goes repeatedly through two states.
-An infectious state (denoted by $I$) where it cannot be infected but can spread the disease, with $\lambda^N_i(t) \ge 0$ and $\sigma^N_i(t) = 0$.
-And a susceptible state (denoted by $S$), where it does not spread the disease but can be re-infected, with $\lambda^N_i(t) = 0$ and $\sigma^N_i(t) \ge 0$.
-It is important to note that, since susceptibility and infectiousness are continuous quantities, the meaning of the $I$ and $S$ states is different from that in SIR models: an individual in the $I$ state can have $\lambda^N_i(t) = 0$ and thus not be infectious, and an individual in the $S$ state can have $\sigma^N_i(t) = 0$ and be protected from re-infection.
+An infectious state (denoted by $I$), where it cannot be infected but can spread the disease ($\lambda^N_i(t) \ge 0$ and $\sigma^N_i(t) = 0$) and a susceptible state (denoted by $S$), where it does not spread the disease but can be reinfected ($\lambda^N_i(t) = 0$ and $\sigma^N_i(t) \ge 0$).
+The transition from $S$ to $I$ corresponds to the individual being infected and that from $I$ to $S$ to it recovering from the disease.
+Recovering might confer partial or even full immunity.
+As an $S$ individual might be partially immune (if $\sigma^N_i(t) < 1$), it is important to note that our definition of a susceptible individual is different from the usual one in differential equation models.

-Upon infection, say at time $\tau$, it enters the $I$ state and samples a random function $\lambda \colon [0, T_I) \to [0, \infty)$ according to a given distribution $\mathcal{L}_\lambda$.
+Upon infection, say at time $\tau$, individual $i$ enters the $I$ state and samples a random function $\lambda \colon [0, T_I) \to [0, \infty)$ according to a given distribution $\mathcal{L}_\lambda$.
 The length $T_I$ of the domain of $\lambda$ is random, and we think of it as being part of the definition of $\lambda$.
-The individual remains in the $I$ state for a time period of length $T_I$.
-During this period, it cannot get re-infected, and its infectiousness is described by the function $\lambda$, that is,
+The individual remains in the $I$ state for a time period of length $T_I$, after which it \emph{recovers} from the disease and moves to state $S$.
+During its infectious period, it cannot get reinfected, and its infectiousness is described by the function $\lambda$, that is,